 What is Ecosystem Based Management?

 In 2009, the Cheakamus Community Forest became one of the first projects of its kind in B.C. to employ an Ecosystem Based Management (EBM) plan.
 The plan was designed for the Cheakamus Community Forest (CCF) in consultation with Ecotrust Canada.
-A fundamental goal of the CCF is to maintain and protect ecological integrity and manage the land in accordance with the best current thinking for EBM, while achieving the harvest target, currently set at 20,000 m3 per year.
+A fundamental goal of the CCF is to maintain and protect ecological integrity and manage the land in accordance with the best current thinking for EBM, while achieving the harvest target, currently set at 21,000 m3 per year.

-The outcome is a plan that meets the CCF’s land management goals and is congruent with both the Squamish and Lil’wat First Nations’ cultural values as well as the RMOW Official Community Plan.
+The outcome is a plan that meets the CCF’s land management goals and aligns with the Squamish and Lil’wat First Nations’ cultural values as well as the RMOW Official Community Plan.

 Adopting the new and innovative management system was done for two reasons: one, the CCF wanted to do something progressive that better reflects community values; and two, it laid the foundation for implementing the carbon program.
 Essentially, EBM treats environments holistically, examining ecological systems in terms of geography, flora and fauna, economics and culture.
 It also incorporates the cultural values of both First Nations communities and Whistler.
 By using this integrated approach, Ecotrust Canada was able to develop a plan for the CCF that is economically, socially and environmentally sustainable.Ecosystem Based Management Plan